 What do you get up to outside of work?

-I have been volunteering for the Starlight Foundation fortnightly for seven years, and I’m also on a couple of Not for Profit Boards and several committees and initiatives that are focused on gender and cultural diversity.
-I like photography, I’m in a choir, and I enjoy spending time with friends and travelling
+I’ve been volunteering for the Starlight Foundation fortnightly for seven years, and I’m also on a couple of not-for-profit boards and several committees and initiatives that are focused on gender and cultural diversity.
+I like photography, I’m in a choir, and I enjoy spending time with friends and travelling.

-I was in the Qantas choir when I was in school (the one that sang I Still Call Australia Home) – and no I didn’t get to travel to all those places unfortunately.
+I was in the Qantas choir when I was in school (the one that sang I Still Call Australia Home) – and no, unfortunately I didn’t get to travel to all those places!